 3 Credits.
 (2 lecture/1 lab) This course introduces the student to the ICD-10 CM classification system with an emphasis on the correct process of utilizing the alphabetic index and tabular list for code assignment.
-The focus is on rules, conventions, and instructions of ICD-10 CM, as well as chapter-specific guidelines.
+The focus is on rules conventions, and instructions of ICD-10 CM, as well as chapter-specific guidelines.
 The criteria for the proper assignment of principal and additional diagnosis in all applicable patient settings is addressed.
 Proper code assignment and impact on MS-DRGs and reimbursement are discussed.
 Coding scenarios are utilized to determine sequencing and optimization.
-(PR: Admission to HIT or CCS programs).
+(PR: BIOL 257/259 and AH 151)